Quantum Monte Carlo for Gauge Fields and Matter without the Fermion Determinant

 or through a Hubbard-U interaction for both $\mathbb{Z}_2$ and $U(1)$-symmetric models \cite{Liu:2020ygc}.
-These additions would directly cause ordering for either the gauge field or the fermions, and the coupling between them leads to the interesting question of how the other particles are affected by this ordering.
-In similar contexts, interesting simultaneous phase transitions of both the fermions and gauge fields have been found \cite{Assaad:2016flj,Gazit_2017,Gazit_2018,PhysRevX.9.021022,Borla_2020,Frank_2020,Hashizume:2021qbb}.
+These additions directly cause ordering for either the gauge field or the fermions, and the coupling between them leads to the interesting question of how the other particles are affected by this ordering.
+In similar contexts, interesting simultaneous phase transitions of both the fermions and gauge fields have been found \cite{Assaad:2016flj,Gazit_2017,Gazit_2018,PhysRevX.9.021022,Borla_2020,Frank_2020,Hashizume:2021qbb} or conjectured \cite{homeier2022quantum, PhysRevD.19.3682}.

-\paragraph{Algorithm}-- To understand the algorithm, we first consider the possible worldline configurations for the base models defined in \cref{eq:modelfam,eq:local,eq:design}.
-The occupation number basis for the fermions and the electric flux (spin-$z$) basis for the gauge links is used for the time evolution of a Fock state.
-The partition function in $(1+1)$-d is then
+\paragraph{Algorithm.--} The algorithm is best understood through the worldline configurations for the models defined in \cref{eq:modelfam,eq:local,eq:design} in the occupation number basis for the fermions and the electric flux (spin-$z$) basis for the gauge links.
+The partition function in $(1+1)$-d is

 where $H = H_e + H_o$, and $H_e$ ($H_o$) consists of Hamiltonian terms that correspond to even (odd) links.
-This is a Trotterized approximation, and all terms within $H_e$ and $H_o$ commute with each other (there are straightforward generalizations for higher dimensions) \cite{PhysRevB.33.6271}.
-We thus have a sum of terms that consist of discrete time-slices $1, \cdots, 2N_t$, each with defined electric flux and fermion occupation numbers for each of the time-slices.
-Each of the terms in \cref{eq:worldlines2} is a worldline configuration, and the rules for allowable worldline configurations apply consistently to all of our models within each of the symmetry families. \cref{fig:worldlines}(a)-(c) give examples of such configurations for the $t$-$V$ model as simulated by meron clusters.
+This Trotterized approximation, is a sum of terms over discrete time-slices $1, \cdots, 2N_t$, each with locally defined electric flux and fermion occupation numbers.
+All terms within $H_e$ and $H_o$ commute with each other (there are straightforward generalizations for higher dimensions) \cite{PhysRevB.33.6271}.
+Each of the terms in \cref{eq:worldlines2} is a worldline configuration, and the rules for allowable worldline configurations apply consistently to all models within each of the symmetry families. \cref{fig:worldlines}(a)-(c) give examples of such configurations for the $t$-$V$ model as simulated by meron clusters.

 In the $\mathbb{Z}_2$ case, for each time-slice a fermion has the option of hopping to an unoccupied nearest neighbor site of the same flavor.
-If the fermion hops, then the electric flux on the bond between the nearest neighbor sites that shares the same fermion flavor index must also flip--this is the result of the $s_{xy}^1$ operator. \cref{fig:worldlines}(d)-(f) gives example configurations for the $N_f=1$ version of this model.
-Due to the trace condition, it is impossible to have odd winding numbers because these would cause the spins in the initial state to not match the spins in the final state.
+The hop flips the flux on the bond between the sites of the same flavour index--this is the result of the $s_{xy}^1$ operator. \cref{fig:worldlines}(d)-(f) gives example configurations for the $N_f=1$ version of this model.
+Due to the trace condition, odd winding numbers are ruled out because these would cause mismatch between the spins in the initial and the final state.